AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/03-special_attributes.rst

     procedure Sanitize_Digit
       with Post =>
         -- Original position was not a digit not (Is_Digit (Text(Index)'Old))
-        --  or else it is now a '*'
+        -- Or else it is now a '*'
         or  Text(Index'Old) = '*';

 ----------------------------------